 All pictures on this site have been taken by myself.
 If you would like to purchase any please email me. £5 per picture.
 This will help to run the site.

-We got involved in rallying in 2009, either as Service crew or as marshalls, My son Anthony is a Co driver & has also helped building several rally cars and is currently an apprentice mechanic at RRG Toyota.
+We got involved in rallying in 2009, either as Service crew or as marshalls, My son Anthony is a Co driver & has also helped building several rally cars and is now a fully qualified mechanic.
 I myself has got more active and now Co drive.
 It is a real bug once you get started, Nothing like going sideways at high speed in the wet.
 Co Driving It is not for those who suffer from travel sickness, travel pills do help but not always.
-All the pictures and videos including my web pictures have been taken by me apart from my banner.
+All the pictures and videos included in my website have been taken by me.

 We hope that this site will give you as much information on ralliyng as posible and how to get involved, including how to apply for a licence or train as a marshall.

-We will not pretend that rallying is easy, it is not, alot of hard work and dediciction goes in to this sport from those that own & build rally cars and drive them, their co drivers and us marshalls who stand around in freezing conditions.
+We will not pretend that rallying is easy, it is not, alot of hard work and dediciction goes in to this sport from those that own & build rally cars and drive them, their co drivers, marshalls & service crew who can work in freezing conditions.
 You have to be really dedicated to get in to this sport.
 So before you commit think hard!
 Remember Motor Sport can be Dangerous.

 Below is Norris the Nova That we use for road rallies.
 Driver Daryl Evans - Co Driver Me Keith Miles.